Ocean Electric Railway

 The Ocean Electric Railway was a streetcar line that operated on The Rockaways in Queens, New York, United States.
-It ran parallel to parts of the Rockaway Beach Branch and Far Rockaway Branch of the Long Island Rail Road.
+It ran parallel to parts of the Rockaway Beach Branch and Far Rockaway Branch of the Long Island Rail Road(LIRR).
 The headquarters of the OER were at the Far Rockaway Long Island Rail Road station which was then located across Mott Avenue from the existing Far Rockaway–Mott Avenue subway station.
 The Office of Superintendent - Trolleys at that location managed all the LIRR's owned trolley operations.

 History

 Rockaway Village Railroad

-The Ocean Electric Railway originated as the replacement for the Rockaway Village Railroad, a horse car line constructed by local businessmen.
+The Ocean Electric Railway originated as the replacement for the Rockaway Village Railroad (RVR), a horse car line constructed by local businessmen.
 Like the RVR it was a street railway.
 It was chartered on April 28, 1897, although trolley services on the Rockaway Peninsula date as far back as 1881.

 Far Rockaway Railroad

 On March 18, 1898, the LIRR bought the Far Rockaway Railroad, a 1.1 mile horse-car line, and integrated it into the Ocean Electric.